fcharras/copain/README.md

-# Overview: copain, your friend to play games
+# Overview: copain, your friendly AI framework to learn and play games

 Interface fceux with python and run reinforcement learning.